 All families are eligible to occupy dwellings in a structure whose mortgage is insured under this program, subject to normal tenant selection.
 There are no income limits.
 Projects may be designed specifically for the elderly or handicapped.

-Sections 221(d)(3) and 221(d)(4) are eligible for Multifamily Accelerated Processing (MAP).
+Section 221(d)(4) is eligible for Multifamily Accelerated Processing (MAP).
 The sponsor works with the MAP-approved lender who submits required exhibits for the

 pre-application stage.
 HUD reviews the lender's exhibits and will either invite the lender to apply for a Firm Commitment for mortgage insurance, or decline to consider the application further.
 If HUD determines that the exhibits are acceptable, the lender then submits the Firm Commitment application, including a full underwriting package, to the local Multifamily Hub or Program Center for review.
 The application is reviewed to determine whether the proposed loan is an acceptable risk.
 Considerations include market need, zoning, architectural merits, capabilities of the borrower, availability of community resources, etc. If the proposed project meets program requirements, the local Multifamily Hub or Program Center issues a commitment to the lender for mortgage insurance.